 Fendi, true to her Doberman nature, is EXTREMELY intelligent.
 She is always hyper-focused on what she is doing.
 This makes her a joy to work with, but can present its challenges if the thing she is focused on is not you.
 Living downtown there are TONS of distractions; people, puppies, sirens … the list goes on and on.

-We are still working on consistent outdoor recall using just Fendi’s name, I find when we are outside, at the dog park for example, just the name is not enough.
+I am still working on consistent outdoor recall using just Fendi’s name.
+I find when we are outside, at the dog park for example, just the name is not enough.
 Even though she may twitch her ear back, she often stays laser focused on whatever she deems more worth of her attention.

-We have been using these commands to regain control & attention.
-We also use them consistently throughout walks to ensure her focus is on us & provide additional mental stimulation throughout the walk.
+I have been using these commands to regain control & attention.
+I also use them consistently throughout walks to ensure her focus is on us & provide additional mental stimulation throughout the walk.
 I also find them very cute & bonding as I feel they create a really strong bond.

 - LOOK – My personal favourite, this command tells Fendi to immediately look me in the eye.
 This really brings her focus to me.
 It is very easy to teach.
 Using a treat as a lure, say the word “Look” and bring the treat directly between your eyes.
 Repeat until you no longer need the lure.
 Once Fendi is looking me directly in the eye, I have her full attention.
 As a bonus with this command, if she is out of arms reach she will trot over because she knows she will get praise or a treat.